 Duck eggs are a bit more problematic to incubate than chicken eggs.
 They are highly susceptible to even slight fluctuations in humidity – such as when the lid is opened even briefly.

 Expect a 50 to 70 percent successful hatching rate when first learning how to incubate duck eggs.

 Pros and Cons of Raising Ducks Our Final Thoughts

 There are a plethora of rewards associated with keeping ducks and just a few cons – negatives.
 But, the cons of raising ducks can become overwhelming and expensive if you are short on time…or patience.

-If you have only a backyard or small acreage homestead (5 to 10 acres) for the ducks to live upon, consider purchasing a breed that prefers to free range close to their coop and run and are a light or medium class body size, for the most successful and stress-free results.
+If you have only a backyard or small acreage homestead (5 to 10 acres) for the ducks to live upon, consider purchasing a breed that prefers to free-range close to their coop and run and is a light or medium class body size, for the most successful and stress-free results.